dataliterate/data-populator/README.md

 1. Create a Layer Group that contains at least one Text Layer.
 In these Text Layers, use placeholders for you data fields in curly brackets – such as ```{first_name}``` or ```{last_name}```.
 Within a Text Layer, you can do arbitrary string concatenation such as ```{last_name}, {first_name}```.
 The plugin's "Populate with …" command will replace all these placeholders with respective data.

-2. In the same Layer Group, create a Rectangle Layer (this is your image placeholder).
-Give the Rectangle Layer a placeholder name in curly brackets – such as ```{avatar_image}```.
+2. In the same Layer Group, create a Shape Layer (this is your image placeholder).
+Give the Shape Layer a placeholder name in curly brackets – such as ```{avatar_image}```.
 The plugin's "Populate with …" command will replace this placeholder with respective image data (PNG, JPG).

 3. Create another Rectangle Layer as your icon placeholder.
 Give it a placeholder name in double curly brackets, something like ```{{icon}}```.
 Set any of its properties like size, fill color or shadow as desired – all properties will apply to the final icon once populated.
 The plugin's "Populate with …" command will replace this placeholder with respective icon vector data (SVG).